jsffeng/ShredderReconstruct/README.md

 ------------------------------------

 Use 6 text samples (under directory test/STinput) to verify the programme.
-**Note**: Most of above got from BBC news for diferent catagory Tech, Secience, Sports, Business, etc.
+**Note**: Most of above got from BBC news for different catagory such as Tech, Secience, Sports, Business, etc.
-The row numbers ranged from 8 to 17, and characators in rows ranged from 37 to 48.
+The row numbers ranged from 8 to 17, and characators in rows ranged from 37 to 48 in these text samples.

 *ubuntu->make acceptance_test
 /bin/bash ./test/acceptance_test.sh